Abhishek11005/Outbound-Voice-Campaign/README.md

 - **Kafka + Zookeeper** – Back-pressure tolerant pipeline for dispatching, statuses, and retries.
 - **Redis** – Distributed semaphore for per-campaign concurrency throttling.
 - **OpenTelemetry Collector + Jaeger** – Distributed tracing pipeline and UI.

+## System Design Details

+- **API & Persistence** – REST endpoints (Fiber) validate payloads, normalise retry/business-hour options, and persist campaign state + targets to PostgreSQL (optionally sharded via Citus).
+All calls are associated with campaigns to leverage business hour scheduling, concurrency control, and retry policies.
+- **Direct Call Creation** – Individual calls can be triggered via `POST /api/v1/calls` but must specify a campaign_id and use phone numbers from the campaign's registered target list.
+- **Target Validation** – Campaigns must be registered with their complete target phone number list.
+The `/campaigns/{id}/targets` endpoint only accepts phone numbers that were part of the original campaign registration, ensuring strict campaign boundaries.
+- **Scheduler Loop** – Periodically scans in-progress campaigns, evaluates timezone-aware business-hour windows, and only dispatches work inside permitted windows.
+Targets are fetched in batches and scheduled for execution.
+- **Dispatch Pipeline** – Kafka decouples scheduling from execution.
+Call workers acquire per-campaign capacity through Redis-backed Lua scripts before invoking the telephony provider, guaranteeing configurable concurrency limits per campaign.
+- **Status & Retry Flow** – Worker callbacks write detailed attempt histories to ScyllaDB and adjust aggregates in PostgreSQL.
+Retryable failures are re-queued with exponential backoff and decorrelated jitter governed by each campaign's `RetryPolicy`.
+- **Fault Tolerance & Observability** – Multiple replicas of every worker share Kafka partitions for horizontal scale.
+Redis operations are atomic, and OpenTelemetry spans connect API handlers, repositories, and background workers for rapid diagnosis.
+- **Business Hour Encoding** – Windows are expressed as `{ "day_of_week": 1, "start": "09:00", "end": "18:00" }` (Monday).
+Provide multiple entries per day if needed; omitting `business_hours` defaults to 24×7 dialling.

 ## Quick Start (Single Command)